-The principal activities of the Company include trading of jewellery, watches and perfumes.
+The principal activity of the Company is jewellery trading.

 These financial statements are the separate financial statements of the Company.
 In accordance with IFRS 10: Consolidated Financial Statements, the Company has elected not to prepare consolidated financial statements, as the parent company, Kalyan Jewellers FZE, produces financial statements that complies with IFRSs.